nkallen/querulous/README.markdown

 ## Running Tests

 Most of the tests are unit tests and are heavily mocked.
 However, some tests run database queries.
-You should change the `username` and `password` in `config/test.conf` to something that actually works for your system.
+You should set the environment variables `DB_USERNAME` and `DB_PASSWORD` to something that actually works for your system.
 Then, from the command line, simply run:

-    % ant test
+    % sbt test

 ## Reporting problems

-The Github issue tracker is {here}[http://github.com/nkallen/querulous/issues].
+The Github issue tracker is (here)[http://github.com/nkallen/querulous/issues].

 ## Contributors